davidcranor/lightning-calculator/README.md

 Right now, I only have some partial scans of Type B - the Ohm's Law version.
 It's pretty awesome - you can quickly find any two of resistance, voltage, current, and power if the other two are known.

 This is just a hacky prototype that I made to work out the fabrication process (it's not a complete scan so no point in striving to make it perfect right now), so the cutouts are a little sloppy and hand-traced.
 Some of the power and microvolts scales are not reproduced in the original scan, and there is an image of the original wiper in the background as well.
-I literally just downloaded the images from [Theodore Monk's blog](http://munk.org/typecast/2014/05/02/paper-calculators-the-lightning-calculator-1932-and-the-color-helm-1940/) and cut them apart in Photoshop.
+I literally just downloaded the images from [Theodore Munk's blog](http://munk.org/typecast/2014/05/02/paper-calculators-the-lightning-calculator-1932-and-the-color-helm-1940/) and cut them apart in Photoshop.
 But it works!

 This project includes the master Photoshop file as well as .pdf files and Silhouette Studio project files suitable for cutting on a Silhouette Cameo machine.